eklem/handy-arguments-library/README.md

 # library and template for library
 In addition to the library, create one or more templates to easier create new parts to the library.

+# Social media as a discussion platform
+Social medias are mostly not good tools to discuss if you're more than just a handful of people.
+Maybe GitHub's "build upon other's work" will be better, and lead to more sober discussions about changes to the library.